cesar-douady/open-lmake/doc/src/install.md

 # AppArmor

-> AppArmor is known to need tuning on Ubuntu24.04 only.
+AppArmor tuning is currently only known to be required on Ubuntu starting at 24.04.

-In order to implement namespace related features (the `lmake_view`, `repo_view`, `tmp_view`, `views` and `chroot` rule attributes), and if your system is configured with AppArmor, adequate rights must be provided.
+In order to implement namespace related features (the `lmake_view`, `repo_view`, `tmp_view`, `views` and `chroot` rule attributes), and if your system is configured with AppArmor, sufficient permissions must be granted.

 In that case, do the following :
 - create a file `/etc/apparmor.d/open-lmake` with the following content :